 The Company is subject to taxation in several countries.
 The statutory federal rates are 34% in the U.S., 33% in Europe and 25% in China.
 The Company utilizes the availability of research and development tax credits ("R&D credit") in the U.S. to lower its tax rate.
-The R&D credit expired on December 31, 2013 and the U.S. Congress has yet to reinstate it.
-Thus, the Company is able to utilize the R&D credit for only a portion of its fiscal year 2014 expenses.
-(See Note 13 to the Consolidated Financial Statements for a reconciliation of the actual tax benefit to the expected tax provision at the federal statutory rate.)
+(See Note 12 to the Consolidated Financial Statements for a reconciliation of the actual tax benefit to the expected tax provision at the federal statutory rate.)

-The Company's European subsidiaries have available net operating loss ("NOL") carryforwards of approximately \$3.6 million to offset future taxable income.
+The Company's European subsidiaries have available net operating loss ("NOL") carryforwards of approximately \$4.2 million to offset future taxable income.
 The associated deferred tax asset for the foreign subsidiary NOL is fully reserved by the deferred tax valuation allowance.
 These loss carryforwards have no expiration date.
-As a result of the acquisition of FEI-Elcom, the Company has a federal NOL carryforward of \$5.6 million which may be applied in annually limited amounts to offset future U.S.-sourced taxable income over the next 18 years.
+As a result of the acquisition of FEI-Elcom, the Company has a federal NOL carryforward of \$5.1 million which may be applied in annually limited amounts to offset future U.S.-sourced taxable income over the next 17 years.